TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/QueryBuilder/Index.rst

    // use TYPO3\CMS\Core\Database\ConnectionPool;
    $queryBuilder = GeneralUtility::makeInstance(ConnectionPool::class)->getQueryBuilderForTable('aTable');

-Please also see the section on
-:ref:`dependency injection arguments <DependencyInjectionArguments>` for an example of how to inject a QueryBuilder instance.
+The :ref:`dependency injection arguments <DependencyInjectionArguments>` section contains information on how to inject a QueryBuilder instance.

 .. note::